vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 ruled from c. ad 590 to 650.21 This Udbhavarāśi Rudra, called ‘an ocean for the streams of his own doctrine’, might have reached Dakṣiṇa Kosala in the train of Bālārjuna’s mother Vāsaṭā, who was a Maukhari princess, daughter of

-Sūryavarman, and who had come from Kanyakubja to Śrīpura as the wife of the Pāṇḍuvam

-. śi prince Harṣagupta in the last quarter of the sixth century.22
+Sūryavarman, and who had come from Kanyakubja to Śrīpura as the wife of the Pāṇḍuvaṁśi prince Harṣagupta in the last quarter of the sixth century.22

-rāśīkarāntām

-. ś ca tīrthakarān anukrameṇa yathāvad bhaktyā namaskuryāt tad anu pra-
+rāśīkarāntāṁś ca tīrthakarān anukrameṇa yathāvad bhaktyā namaskuryāt tad anu pra-

 dakṣiṇam ekam iti |